Learn more about how the Cal Poly Humboldt Library can help

 Camtasia

-Camtasia is a fairly easy to learn yet powerful video editor that is available on Cal Poly Humboldt campus computers as well as off-campus by using Vlab.
+Camtasia is a fairly easy to learn yet powerful video editor that is available on Cal Poly Humboldt campus computers.
 It is primarily used for creating screen captures (recording your computer screen) but is also great for editing film.

 OpenShot

 OpenShot is a free and open source program that has many helpful features.
 It is available for Windows, Mac, and Linux computers.
-This is the best open source video editor but be warned that it crashes more frequently than it should so please be sure to save your work often.
+This is the best open source video editor.

 Cedar Wolf has a series of short video tutorials that walk you through using OpenShot (9 short videos, ~29 minutes total)